metastreet-labs/usdai-loan-router-contracts/docs/DESIGN.md

     Deposit Timelock->>+Lender: Return Expired Funds (ERC20)
 ```

-On loan execution, the MetaStreet Loan Router calls `withdraw()` for each
+On loan execution, the USDai Loan Router calls `withdraw()` for each lender to
-lender to collect the funds for the loan principal, potentially triggering a
+collect the funds for the loan principal, potentially triggering a swap from
-swap from the deposit currency token to loan currency token.
+the deposit currency token to loan currency token.

 **`withdraw(bytes32 context, address depositor, address withdrawToken, uint256 amount, bytes calldata swapData)`**